phillram/saucelabs-simple-python/README.md

 * You can add the Appium library to your execution so that it can be imported.
 * Install the [Appium-Python-Client](https://pypi.org/project/Appium-Python-Client/) and not have to worry about it.
-  *  Installation can be done with `pip install Appium-Python-Client` in your execution directorygit
+  *  Installation can be done with `pip install Appium-Python-Client` in your execution directory